How much do poor writing skills cost?

 Retain them over time and build loyalty

 One fairly simple solution can help you keep great employees and make your company more attractive to prospective applicants: career development.
-Offering training, whether through onsite group classes, webinars, or individual online sessions, can yield numerous benefits for your employees and your organization.
+Offering training, whether through onsite group classes, or individual online sessions, can yield numerous benefits for your employees and your organization.
 Inc. Magazine reports that employees see training as a benefit that can promote loyalty in current staff and boost your company image when compared with competing employers.
 In turn, your company earns a reputation as a great place to work.
 And your hiring staff might just see an improvement in the quality of applicants.
 After all, you want the type of talented people who continually strive for improvement.

 Identify and correct skill deficits

 How can writing skills help you distinguish between good and bad employees?
 They can help you to identify and address deficits and problem areas – especially poor writing skills – in your workforce.
 Time and again, managers and professional staff alike report that writing tops their lists of capabilities that need polishing.
 The National Commission on Writing report, which surveyed 120 U.S. corporations, dubs writing a “threshold skill” for employment as well as promotion.
-Half of respondents considered writing ability when hiring professionals, even going so far as calling it “your ticket in [or] your ticket out.”
+Half of the respondents considered writing ability when hiring professionals, even going so far as calling it “your ticket in [or] your ticket out.”

 Improve critical thinking skills